 Gini Coefficient – UPSC Notes:- Download PDF Here

-In economics, the Gini coefficient, also known as the Gini index or Gini ratio, is a measure of statistical dispersion intended to represent the income or wealth distribution of a nation’s residents, and is the most commonly used measurement of inequality.
-It was developed by the Italian statistician and sociologist Corrado Gini.
-In simpler terms, the Gini Coefficient is a measure of statistical dispersion representing a country’s income or wealth distribution among its residents.
+In economics, the Gini coefficient, also known as the Gini index or Gini ratio, is a measure of demographic distribution with the aim of projecting the income of a nation’s populace.
+The Gini coefficient is the most commonly used estimation of inequality.

 How is the Gini Coefficient Measured?